madisonenda/KelpWatch_CA/README.md

 ## **Contents**

-This repository contains a database, which holds both the California MPA data and KelpWatch kelp observations are point information with station IDS.
-Please not that the KelpWatch data did not contain geometries initially and had to be converted to points in the file
+This repository contains a database ('kelp_database.db'), which holds both the California MPA data and KelpWatch kelp observations are point information with station IDS.
+This database was built using the schema in 'schema_build_script.sql' via the 'build_database.txt' file.
+The csv files whose data was used to construct the tables in the database are 'ca_mpas.csv' and 'kelp_counts.csv'.
+The cleaning process and creation of these csv files can be found in the 'kelpwatch.qmd'.
+Lastly, a visualization was created in the 'kelp_mpa_vis.qmd' file.

 **Structure:**

 ```
 KelpWatch_CA
-│_ README.md
-|_
-|_
+│  └──README.md
+|  └──build_database.txt
+|  └──ca_mpas.csv
+|  └──kelp_counts.csv
+|  └──kelp_database.db
+│  └──kelpwatch.qmd
+|  └──kelp_mpa_vis.qmd
+|  └──schema_build_script.sql
 ```

 ## **Data Access**